tbektenov/tin/README.md

 **Key Features:**

-- Extensive Database: Users can explore a comprehensive database of authors and their written works. - [x]
+- [x] Extensive Database: Users can explore a comprehensive database of authors and their written works.
 - Search Functionality: Easily search for specific authors or literature. - [x]
 - Favorites: Logged-in users can add authors to their list of favorites for quick access. - []
 - Admin Capabilities: Admin users have the ability to create, update, and delete author entries. - [x]